kimothokamau/kimothokamaublog/content/blog/buy-gold-xaut/index.md

 ---
 ## Introduction

-Gold is highly valued due to its scarcity, and its industrial use cases value.
-Having been discovered by humans over 5000 years ago, humans have already mined all the low hanging gold and hence to mine extra gold requires alot of resources.
-This properties gives it a high value that is unlikely to drop due to oversupply.
+Gold is highly valued due to its scarcity, and its industrial use cases.
+Having been discovered by humans over 5000 years ago, humans have already mined all the easy to mine gold and hence it is expensive to mine extra gold.
+Or rather it has a high stock to flow ratio.
+This assured scarcity makes it a great asset to hold in times of global uncertanity.

 There are several ways of owning gold:
   + Buy physical gold, bought from London Bullion Markets Association